Eth-Elites/HabitHero/backend/README.md

 Your project has been set up with the following structure:

 - `flow.json` - This is the configuration file for your project (analogous to a `package.json` file for NPM).
-It has been initialized with a basic configuration and your selected Core Contract dependencies to get started.
+It has been initialized with a basic configuration to get started.

-  Your project has also been configured with the following dependencies.
-You can add more dependencies using the `flow deps add` command:
-    - `NonFungibleToken`
-    - `ViewResolver`

 - `/cadence` - This is where your Cadence smart contracts code lives

 Inside the `cadence` folder you will find: